lcrawlab/i-LDSC/README.md

  ## RELEVANT CITATIONS

-G. Darnell*, S.P.
-Smith*, D. Udwin, S. Ramachandran, and L. Crawford.
+S.P.
+Smith*, G. Darnell*, D. Udwin, S. Ramachandran, and L. Crawford.
 Partitioning marginal epistasis distinguishes nonlinear effects from polygenicity in GWA summary statistics. _bioRxiv_.
 2022.07.21.501001.

 ## QUESTIONS AND FEEDBACK
-For questions or concerns with the i-LDSC software, please contact [Sam Smith](mailto:samuel_smith1@brown.edu) or [Lorin Crawford](mailto:lcrawford@microsoft.com).
+For questions or concerns with the i-LDSC software, please contact [Sam Smith](mailto:samuel.smith@utexas.edu) or [Lorin Crawford](mailto:lcrawford@microsoft.com).

 We welcome and appreciate any feedback you may have with our software and/or instructions.